jonlpersson/ed-latimore/site/_posts/2023-12-14-confirmation-bias-cherry-picking-and-echo-chambers.md

 When you commit yourself to growth and the truth, you must be strong because you get hate from both sides.
 When your conclusions agree with one side, you’ll gain temporary praise from them and disdain from the other.
 But soon enough, you’ll be seen as a traitor by those who embraced you and not accepted by the other side.
 You’ll have to learn to walk alone, without the safety of the crowd or groups, and be willing to look like a turncoat as you update your thinking as you learn.

 We must make concrete efforts to expose ourselves to alternate paradigms and truths outside our filter bubbles.
-Signing up for a newsletter from an opposing ideology, following thought leaders with vastly different lived experiences than ours, and diving deeper into the facts behind viral headlines can all help burst echo chambers.&nbsp;
+Signing up for a newsletter from an opposing ideology, following thought leaders with vastly different lived experiences than ours, and diving deeper into the facts behind viral headlines can all help burst echo chambers.

 The only way to test the integrity of our beliefs is by putting them through trial by fire.
 Even if you get burned up, that’s a better fate than being an intellectual hillbilly.